Grand Prix: Shaun White, Ben Ferguson lead star-studded field into snowboard halfpipe finals

 Gold and Mastro will join Kelly Clark (85, fourth) and Chloe Kim (82, fifth) in the finals.
 Kim, Clark, Mastro and Gold entered the week 1-2-3-4, respectively, in terms of U.S. Olympic team qualifying.
 Kim's nomination to the team is essentially a lock, while a podium from any of the other three could secure another spot.

-Hannah Teter and Elena Hight, who entered the week just outside the Olympic team bubble, finished 9th and 11th, respectively, in Thursday's qualifying and are not in the eight-woman final.
+Hannah Teter and Elena Hight, who entered the week just outside the Olympic team bubble, finished ninth and 11th, respectively, in Thursday's qualifying and are not in the eight-woman final.

 Joining the four Americans in the final is a trio from Japan: Hikaru Oe (86, third), Haruna Matsumoto (79.50, seventh) and Kurumi Imai (71.50, eighth).
 Spain's Queralt Castellet scored 79.75 to take sixth to also qualify for finals.